zk-phi/preact-web-components/Readme.md

 ### `properties`

-Specify which properties should be exposed, to make them readable/updatable from the vanilla JS world.
+Use this parameter to create local states, that are both accessible from inside the Preact component, and outside (i.e. the vanilla JS world).

 For an example, when you have an input component like this: